colbren/colbren.github.io/projects/robot_swarm.md

 ```

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can learn more at the [2025 SmallSat Proceedings](https://digitalcommons.usu.edu/smallsat/2025/all2025/73/).